nayanj98/OLake-walkthrough/README.md

 docker compose up -d
 ```

-Then follow the [example README](https://github.com/datazip-inc/olake/tree/master/examples/spark-tablurarest-minio-mysql) to configure a job in OLake UI and run your first sync.
+Then follow the [Playground README](https://github.com/datazip-inc/olake/tree/master/examples/spark-tablurarest-minio-mysql) to configure a job in OLake UI and run your first sync.

 Once data is in Iceberg, continue below to query it with Trino.